CarletonComputerScienceSociety/questions/README.md

 npm run dev
 ```

-# Add A New Multiple Choice Question
+# Add a new Multiple Choice Question

 Every multiple choice question directory should have the following structure